Compare Programs at Ostrow Online

 For graduates who want to learn more about a variety of issues focused on orofacial pain, medicine and sleep disorders.

-The OFPOM Certificate is a 1-year program, with courses available in the fall and spring trimesters.
+The OFP Certificate is a 1-year program, with courses outlined by trimester.

 • Program Length — 12.5 months (estimated)